danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 ## What is a Cover Letter?

 Before getting into it, let's briefly define what a cover letter is.
-It's a document sent with your resume to provide additional information about your skills and experience.
+It's a document sent, along with your resume to provide additional information about your skills and experience.
 It typically highlights specific achievements and experiences that make you suitable for the *particular* job you're applying to.

 The screenshot below is from an ATS (Applicant Tracking System) asking to upload both a resume and cover letter in pdf format.
 In this case, a cover letter is required, although other systems may mark it as optional: